faithhunja/Learning-Everything-Data/README.md

-# Learning-Everything-Data
+# Learning Everything Data

-A collection of my learning projects in my data engineering journey.
+A collection of my mini-projects as I learn various aspects in the field of data.